- Reviewed on Monday, February 8, 2016

 There have only been a few books that we could have skipped (A Kitchen Madonna is one).
 Most books have been well-chosen, though one son grew a tad tired of the many civil war-related books. :)

 SL's website allows users to review the books that they've read.
-It is helpful to look through those reviews.
+It is helpful to look through those reviews (SL no longer allows reviews).